Get started with Git from the command line

 Navigate to the folder where your code is on the command line:

 Create a Git repo on your machine to store your code.
-You will connect this repo to VSTS in the next step.
+You will connect this repo to Azure Repos in the next section.

 git init .